i0Ek3/fu/README.md

 > Yes, fu means that word, f\*\*k you!

-Actually `fu` is a model to train the data and output wrong result, so I named it fu.
+`fu` is essentially a seq2seq model, but it is a misleading model to output the wrong result randomly from given sequences, so I named it `fu`.

+## Architecture

+comming soon...

-## Points
+## Dataset

-soon...
+comming soon...

+## Declaration

+DO NOT use this model on your productive enviornment, `fu` mading just for fun.

+## Credit

+You all guys who contribute on GitHub for ML/DL promotion.